Reading sci-fi books can be a challenging activity to deal with. The thing about sci-fi books is that they will make you think in a deeper sense.

 3. Ringworld by Larry Niven

 The story of Pierson’s puppeteers, three-legged and two-headed aliens, that are building a large structure in the part of the universe that is still unexplored.
 They assign the task to a team of two aliens, a puppeteer and an eight-footed red-furred catlike alien known as kzin.
-The distance to the Ringworld with a sun known to be at its center is 180 millions miles.
-But a tragic situation happens when the expedition crashes and the crew has to endure a long trek.
+The distance to the Ringworld with a sun known to be at its center is 180 million miles.
+But a tragic situation happens when the expedition crashes and the crew have to endure a long trek.

 4. Foundation by Isaac Asimov

 The book narrates about the Galactic Empire that has ruled for twelve years and now is slowly dying.
 The future of the empire lies in the hands of Hari Seldon, the author of psychohistory, a revolutionary science which makes it possible to see into the future to a dark age of barbarism and ignorance that will last thousands of years.

 5. The Day of the Triffids by John Wyndham

 The book describes the struggle of surviving in the post-apocalyptic world.
 Triffids are strange plants that have been appearing all over the globe and could grow up to seven feet.
 The problem is that they have the ability to kill with their poisonous stingers.

 6. The Death of Grass by John Christopher